briansteffens/briansteffens.github.io/_posts/2020-01-12-hello-world-from-a-bootloader.md

 GPT</a> is a newer replacement partition table format.</em></p>
 <h2>A custom bootloader</h2>
-<p>A typical bootloader runs just enough code to bootstrap the rest of the system.
+<p>A typical bootloader is responsible for bootstrapping the rest of the system.
 It may look up hardware configuration data from the BIOS, implement a simple filesystem driver, and use that driver to load the rest of the system into memory from disk.</p>
 <p>Our simple bootloader won't be quite so fancy: we'll just write a message to
 the screen.</p>
 <p>Here's the full assembly file (line-by-line breakdown to follow):</p>